tcarlander/django-crowd-sso/README.rst

-        'app_name': 'your-registered-crowd-application-name',   # appname, registered with CROWD 'password': 'application-password',                     # correct password for provided appname 'superuser': False,                                     # if True makes CROWD-imported users superusers 'staffuser': True,                                      # if True makes CROWD-imported users staffuser 'validation':'10.11.40.34',                             # The ipaddress the Crowd server is responding to 'sso': False,                                           # TRurn on SSO
+        'app_name': 'your-registered-crowd-application-name',   # appname, registered with CROWD 'password': 'application-password',                     # correct password for provided appname 'superuser': False,                                     # if True makes CROWD-imported users superusers 'staffuser': False,                                     # if True makes CROWD-imported users staffuser 'validation':'10.11.40.34',                             # The ipaddress the Crowd server is responding to 'sso': False,                                           # TRurn on SSO
-        'blocked_creation_domains': ['@example.org']            # Domains not allowed to be created in the local db 'crowd_group': 'CrowdUser'                              # Group that all imported users are placed in }
+        'blocked_creation_domains': ['@example.org'],           # Domains not allowed to be created in the local db 'crowd_group': 'CrowdUser',                             # Group that all imported users are placed in 'DTS_not_use_public_schema': False                      # If DTS is installed don't save users and groups in Public schema
+    }

 Add ``crowd.CrowdBackend`` in your ``AUTHENTICATION_BACKENDS`` settings